seanxiacs/Scripting-Languages/README.md

 # Scripting-Languages
 This is from my Scripting Languages class.
-(Python)
+(Python, Bash Shell Scripting)